ghostdogpr/proteus/vitepress/docs/getting-started.md

 It also provides a **declarative way to define gRPC services** in Scala, a bit like [tapir](https://tapir.softwaremill.com/en/latest/) does for HTTP services.
 You can define messages, RPCs, and services in Scala, then generate clients and servers for them, using a variety of backends (direct style, Future, ZIO, fs2).

 It is available for Scala 3.3.x LTS and later versions.
+The core module is available for both Scala JVM and Scala.js.

 ::: warning Why not use code generation?
 Let's address the elephant in the room: why not use code generation like everyone else?
 Check the [FAQ](/faq#why-not-using-code-generation) for a detailed answer.